tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 a dog called Pet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bare in mind that many characters (punctuation marks, parentheses, brackets, etc.), including those interpreted by the program as keywords, must be quoted in order to be included in the output (see [@sec:lexical-rules] for the complete lexical rules).
+Bear in mind that many characters (punctuation marks, parentheses, brackets, etc.), including those interpreted by the program as keywords, must be quoted in order to be included in the output (see [@sec:lexical-rules] for the complete lexical rules).

 **EXAMPLE**